nikogura/keymaster/README.md

           - name: baz
             team: test-team2                # This secret is owned by another Team.

     environments:                           # Environments are just strings.
 Use whatever you want.
 Many people would like Scribd to use standardized Environment names.
 That's a people problem, not a tech problem.
 To the code, they're all just strings.
       - production
       - staging
-      - development                         # The 'development' environment is special.
-If you have one, anyone who can authenticate can access development secrets.
-This is intended to ease/ speed development.
+      - development

 ## Admin Notes